dcw8161/Cluster-analysis-Zillow-Tarrant-County/README.md

 Cluster analysis for Zillow Tarrant County dataset was performed and eventually to predict the real estate prices.

 ## Data Preparation
-Total number of records = 1883
+-Total number of records = 1883
-Missing value percentages for two variables as follows. exterior_walls    11.842804 roof              18.799788
+-Missing value percentages for two variables as follows.
+   i.  exterior_walls    11.842804
+   ii. roof              18.799788

 Missing values are treated using their modes.